Ableytner/GTNH-server/README.md

 This repository contains docker images for hosting a dedicated server for the [GT New Horizons](https://www.gtnewhorizons.com/) Minecraft modpack.

-It's not even close to being done, so you should use it at your own risk.
+It should be stable, but you should use it at your own risk.
+(And don't forget to make backups!)

 ### TO-DO